KDAB/cxx-qt/book/src/getting-started/6-wasm-builds.md

 `qml_features`|✅ working
 `qml_minimal`|✅ working

+For more information, see the [Known Issues](#known-issues) section at the bottom of this page.

 ## Compiling CXX-Qt Projects for WebAssembly

 When compiling a CXX-Qt project for wasm, the Rust target must be set to `wasm32-unknown-emscripten`, and the project must be configured to use POSIX threads.